CopernicaMarketingSoftware/Documentation/AMQPipe/json.md

 ## Headers property

-When AMQPipe publishes the output of a script or program back to RabbitMQ, it uses the 'headers' property from an envelope to store meta information about the script.
+When AMQPipe publishes the output of a script or program back to RabbitMQ, it uses the 'headers' property of the envelope to store meta information about the script.
 In this header, you can find the following information: